iesfsv/Data-Processing-in-Python/01_week/01_seminar_setup.md

   - relative paths are relative to the current working directory
   - in a path, `.` refers to the current directory, and `..` to its parent directory

-- you need to be using a Unix shell like Bash or ZSH.

-  - if you are on Linux or macOS, you are set out-of-the-box
-  - if you are on Windows, don't run cmd.exe or PowerShell!
-    - use [Window Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) or at least [git Bash](https://gitforwindows.org/) to emulate Unix shell

 - `echo` returns whatever you type at the shell prompt